ghc-proposals/ghc-proposals/proposals/0000-constraint-based-arrow-notation.md

       -> Rule m (e, (Map k a, ())) (Map k b)
 ```

-The original type has great explanatory power: it lifts a `Rule` that operators on keys and values to one that works on maps.
+The original type has great explanatory power: it lifts a `Rule` that operates on keys and values to one that works on maps.
 The second type expresses the same thing, but it’s significantly harder to see at a glance.
 Fortunately, this proposal also handles `keyed` quite nicely, working essentially identically to how it does with `handle`.

 ### Other operators